 The Flagship Sites of the Kaipara Harbour

-- Use flagship sites to demonstrate sustainable and integrated best-practice that mitigates delivery of sediment, nutrient and faecal contaminants to the Kaipara moana.
+- Flagship sites demonstrate sustainable and integrated best-practice that mitigates delivery of sediment, nutrient and faecal contaminants to the Kaipara moana.

-- Community-led restoration activities are expanded to other areas within Kaipara Harbour catchment
+- They promote community-led restoration activities which are expanded to other areas within Kaipara Harbour catchment

-- The project raises awareness of the value of restoring the Kaipara Harbour and catchment to local and regional people
+- Raise awareness of the value of restoring the Kaipara Harbour and catchment to local and regional people

-- The project increases the number of local and regional people involved in IKHMG activities
+- Increase the number of local and regional people involved in IKHMG activities

-The initiative will deliver a series of "paddock-to-harbour" themed workshops held at the flagship farms.
-The field days focus on practical methods that can be used on-farm that will mitigate the delivery of sediment, nutrients and faecal coliforms to waterways of the Kaipara catchment and into the Harbour.
+Flagship sites host field days that focus on practical methods that can be used on-farm that will mitigate the delivery of sediment, nutrients and faecal coliforms to waterways of the Kaipara catchment and into the Harbour.

 This family owned, 517ha dairy unit runs about 800 Friesian crossbreeds producing 290,000 kgs of milk solids/MS per season.